tlswg/tls13-spec/draft-ietf-tls-tls13.md

 alert type.
 Like other messages, alert messages are encrypted as specified by the current connection state.

-Alert messages convey the severity of the message (warning or fatal) and a description of the alert.
-Warning-level messages are used to indicate orderly closure of the connection or the end of early data (see {{closure-alerts}}).
+Alert messages convey a description of the alert and a legacy field that conveyed the severity of the message in previous versions of TLS.
+In TLS 1.3, the severity is implicit in the type of alert being sent, and the 'level' field can safely be ignored.
+The "close_notify" alert is used to indicate orderly closure of the connection.
-Upon receiving a warning-level alert, the TLS implementation SHOULD indicate end-of-data to the application and, if appropriate for the alert type, send a closure alert in response.
+Upon receiving such an alert, the TLS implementation SHOULD indicate end-of-data to the application.

-Fatal-level messages are used to indicate abortive closure of the connection (See {{error-alerts}}).
-Upon receiving a fatal-level alert, the TLS implementation SHOULD indicate an error to the application and MUST NOT allow any further data to be sent or received on the connection.
+Error alerts indicate abortive closure of the connection (see {{error-alerts}}).
+Upon receiving an error alert, the TLS implementation SHOULD indicate an error to the application and MUST NOT allow any further data to be sent or received on the connection.
 Servers and clients MUST forget keys and secrets associated with a failed connection.
-Stateful implementations of session tickets (as in many clients) SHOULD discard tickets associated with failed connections.
+Stateful implementations of tickets (as in many clients) SHOULD discard tickets associated with failed connections.

 All the alerts listed in {{error-alerts}} MUST be sent as fatal and MUST be treated as fatal regardless of the AlertLevel in the message.
 Unknown alert types MUST be treated as fatal.

+Note: TLS defines two generic alerts (see {{alert-protocol}}) to use upon failure to parse a message.
+Peers which receive a message which cannot be parsed according to the syntax (e.g., have a length extending beyond the message boundary or contain an out-of-range length) MUST terminate the connection with a "decode_error" alert.
+Peers which receive a message which is syntactically correct but semantically invalid (e.g., a DHE share of p - 1, or an invalid enum) MUST terminate the connection with an "illegal_parameter" alert.

 %%% Alert Messages